rvesse/airline/docs/guide/practise/workshop.md

 ## Step 4 - Customising the Parser

+As we glossed over earlier we can optionally customise our parser to change the command line behaviour in a variety of ways.

+So we saw earlier in our `SendItCli` example the parser being customised via the `parserConfiguration` field of the `@Cli` annotation.
+Let's look more into that now.

 {% include slide-end.md %}
 {% include slide-start.md %}

 ### `@Parser`

+The [`@Parser`](../annotations/parser.html) can be used in two ways:

+- Applied directly to a class annotated with [`@Command`](../annotations/command.html)
+- Used in the `parserConfiguration` field of the [`@Cli`](../annotations/cli.html) annotation

 {% include slide-end.md %}
 {% include slide-start.md %}